How to Palm Cards & Recover Them (now with videos)

 Ruffle the pack, look down at your knee and drop your right hand just behind it.
 Insert the first joint of your middle finger behind the packet and, by straightening the fingers, extend the cards directly behind your knee.

-Grip the cloth of your trouser leg with the tips of your thumb and middle finger and pull it outwards, palm of the hand to the front, tips Of the fingers and the cards behind the cloth.
+Grip the cloth of your trouser leg with the tips of your thumb and middle finger and pull it outwards, the palm of the hand to the front, tips of the fingers and the cards behind the cloth.
 Fan the cards as you draw them into view and it will appear as if they are being actually pulled through the fabric.

 If the palmed cards are to be apparently caught in mid-air, then, as you stretch your arm out, grip them by their outer ends between the tips of the first and second fingers at one corner and between the third and fourth fingers at the other, exactly as in the front palm for the back and front sleight.
 Bend the thumb in on the back of the cards and fan them out as Widely as possible.

 By varying the methods of making the palm and the single hand color change, a routine of moves can be arranged which will be really mystifying and not mere jugglery.
 The Hugard palm will be found a valuable one for this purpose since the bottom card remains in full view, making it appear to be impossible that any cards could have been palmed off.

 Blifaloo’s Notes: The above instructions were published in 1934, but are still great — between this and the video tutorials you should be able to figure how to palm cards.